 Written by on Friday November 14, 2014

-As part of our 2014 celebration of travel bloggers, we spoke to Martin Cox, founder of Maritimematters to find out more about the site and his enthusiasm for travel writing.
+As part of our 2014 celebration of travel blogs we spoke to Veronica Shine, a contributor to About2Cruise to find out about her passion for cruising and favourite destinations.

 2. Why did you start the blog?